priyanshusinha11/youtube-backend/Readme.md

 # YouTube Backend

-This project is a complete backend implementation of a YouTube clone using Node.js and Express.js and MongoDB.
+This project is a complete backend implementation of a YouTube clone using Node.js, Express.js and MongoDB.
 It includes models for user, comment, like, playlist, subscription, tweet (used as community post), and video.
 The main app runs on `http://localhost:8000/api/v1`.

 ## Table of Contents
 - [Technologies Used](#technologies-used)